 In this post, I’m going to show you the best example of Mid Century Modern decor in the film, the Parr family home.
 (I’m focusing purely on the decor so there will be no plot spoilers ahead!)

 The production team were inspired by Modernist architect Mies van der Rohe as well as architectural photographer Ezra Stoller.
 During this design movement, buildings featured angular lines, ample windows and open floor plans.
 Many Mid-century houses utilized post and beam architectural design that eliminated bulky support walls in favour of walls that looked like they were made of glass.

 The living space:

-The first thing that grabbed me was the eye catching brass starburst pendant – an Mid Century lighting icon.
+The first thing that grabbed me was the eye-catching brass starburst pendant – a Mid Century lighting icon.
 Also known as sputnik pendants, they were invented in the 1960 but remained popular into the 1970s.
 They are a true feature piece and create a real statement within the Parr family home.

 Another key Mid Century design feature is Terrazzo flooring, which has been used within the open plan living space and kitchen.

 “I really love terrazzo floors because it’s such a big element in mid-century design.
 Terrazzo was a really expensive material back then, and today it would also probably cost lots of money to do it right.
 And so we felt that, because the house is so fabulous, we’re going to put terrazzo everywhere.”

 Bryn Imagire – Art Director